Walking for short distances and turning in lower-limb amputees: a study in low-cost prosthesis users: Introduction

-Metabolic energy optimality has been used to make predictions for a number or aspects of overground and treadmill walking behaviors in healthy non-amputee adults \cite{zarrugh1974optimization,srinivasan2009optimal,donelan2001mechanical}.
-Indeed, as noted above, the human preference slower walking speeds for shorter distances and slower walking speeds for smaller radii and higher curvatures have been attributed to optimization of the corresponding energy costs \cite{seethapathi2015metabolic,BrownThesis2012,BrownSrinivasan2019}.
-However, there is less work making such energy optimality based predictions for other population with amputations or other movement disorders \cite{finley2013learning,fey2012optimization,handford2016robotic}.
-Here, we examine this energy minimization hypothesis in the context of amputee walking for short distances and in curves.
+Metabolic energy optimality has been used to make predictions for a number of aspects of overground and treadmill walking behaviors in non-amputee adults \cite{zarrugh1974optimization,srinivasan2009optimal,donelan2001mechanical}.
+Indeed, as noted above, the preference for slower walking speeds for shorter distances and slower walking speeds for smaller radii and higher curvatures in non-amputees have been attributed to optimization of the corresponding energy costs \cite{seethapathi2015metabolic,brown2021unified}.
+Here, we interpret the measured amputee walking for short distances and in curves from the perspective of energy minimization.
+In an early classic, Ralston \cite{ralston1958energy} showed that both non-amputee and amputee walkers preferred to walk close to their energy-optimal speeds in preferred speed experiments, even though they could walk faster.
+More recently, there has been related work on prosthesis aimed at reducing energy expenditure in walking \cite{handford2016robotic,collins2005controlled,herr2012bionic,beck2017reduced,quesada2016increasing} and understanding locomotor adaptation in populations with amputations or other movement disorders from an energetics perspective \cite{hansen2010net,finley2013learning,fey2012optimization,handford2016robotic,collins2005controlled,quesada2016increasing}.
+Amputees walking with passive prosthetic legs usually have a higher steady state metabolic cost \cite{waters1976energy} compared to non-amputees, but recent work finds no significant difference in some amputee sub-populations \cite{esposito2014does}.
+In either case, it is not known whether amputees have higher energy costs of speeding up, slowing down, and turning when walking, compared to non-amputee walkers.
+By viewing preferred walking speeds in amputees through the lens of energy minimization, these short distance and circle walking tasks may provide insight into how their energy cost of changing speeds and the cost of turning may compare to that of non-amputee individuals.